 Things are getting personal.
-Marketing has gone from selling consumers on just why they should buy something to convincing them that this product or service is part of who they are as individuals and what they need to satisfy personal needs and desires.
-As consumers form personal relationships with brands, user experience (UX) is becoming more important than ever.
+Marketing has gone from selling consumers just why they should buy something to convincing them that this product or service is part of who they are as individuals and what they need to satisfy personal needs and desires.
+As consumers form personal customer relationships with brands, user experience (UX) is becoming more important than ever.

 This past weekend some of our team attended Midwest UX, a conference for user experience marketers, designers, researchers, and developers.
 We learned a lot of valuable information and wanted to share some of the key takeaways.

 The focus is on users.
 It’s not just about producing for or selling to them anymore.
-It’s about strengthening relationships, creating emotional connections and offering highly personalized products and services that meet their needs and expectations.
+It’s about strengthening customer relationships, creating emotional connections, and offering highly personalized products and services that meet their needs and expectations.
 People are making choices based on how they define themselves.
 We need to think about people first, and if we’re really focused on them, the right products and services will follow.

 Spend time researching your users and know them well.
-Collect data before, during and after the user experience.
+Collect data before, during, and after the user experience.
 Develop targeted personas, and tell the story of each of their experiences.
-Get to know why they make the decisions they make by understanding their habits (the primary motivator for decision making is habits).
+Get to know why they make the decisions they make by understanding their habits (the primary motivator for decision-making is habits).

 Always focus on the big picture—what value is being created for the user, and how can you communicate it to them?
 In our busy, information-overloaded world, people have limited attention and limited time, so find a way to engage them and demonstrate the value of what you’re offering.

 Good communication happens through good design.
 Always know the problem the user is looking to solve, and then offer the best solution.
 Design is not just about a visual experience.
 Everyone who is involved in creating a user experience is part of the design process.
 Anything that is intentionally created to be a certain way is designed.
 Always be intentional!